bokesan/MapExplorer/README.txt

 ===========

 Map Explorer will not always find all LOS squares.
-If you find case where Map Explorer misses a LOT on one of the offical maps, please send me an email with the name of the map and the squares.
+If you find case where Map Explorer misses a LOS on one of the offical maps, please send me an email with the name of the map and the squares.